 - The covered pavilion nearby is a great place for a picnic lunch after all that splashing.

-Open seven days a week from 10:00AM to dusk.
+Hours: Open Memorial Day – Labor Day, every day from 10:00AM to dusk.
 NOTE: Closes every Tuesday at 5:30PM and re-open on Wednesday morning at 11:00AM to allow time for necessary maintenance.